xlucpu/hccPIRS/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+## Introduction

-This package calculates replication stress-related prognostic index ($$PI_{RS}$$) for HBV-associated HCC patients, and estimates the enrichment of 21 replication stress signatures.
-If specified, a heatmap will be generated to show the landscape of the replication stress signatures in an ascending order of *PI{RS}* score.
+This package calculates replication stress-related prognostic index (*PI<sub>RS</sub>*) for HBV-associated HCC patients, and estimates the enrichment of 21 replication stress signatures.
+If specified, a heatmap will be generated to show the landscape of the replication stress signatures in an ascending order of *PI<sub>RS</sub>* score.

 ## Citation